sarthakv162/Hackdays_AIEval/README.md

 2. **Text Extraction**
    - Typed content is extracted via `pdfplumber` or `python-docx`
-   - Images inside DOCX are parsed and passed through OCR (`pytesseract`)
+   - Images inside DOCX (e.g., scanned pages or figures) are parsed and passed through OCR (`pytesseract`)

 3. **Question Parsing**
    - Questions are segmented by regex to handle varied formats (e.g., Q1, 1., 2))